jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

 test_logical_negation
 #################################################################################

-A Logical Negation operation takes input and returns the opposite
+`Logical Negation`_ takes input and returns the opposite

 red: make it fail
 ---------------------------------------------------------------------------------